Policy last updated

 Students who have been absent without explanation or for an unapproved reason for more than 20 percent of the time before census day are irregular attendees.

-Schools should encourage and support irregular attendees to remain at school and attend regularly.
+Schools must encourage and support irregular attendees to remain at school and attend regularly.
 Regional Health, Wellbeing and Engagement staff are able to support schools in following up on student absence and attendance issues.
-Guidance is available on the DET website to assist schools identify students at risk of disengagement and provide support to help them to remain actively involved in their learning, see: Student engagement.
+Guidance is available on the department website to assist schools identify students at risk of disengagement and provide support to help them to remain actively involved in their learning, see: Student Engagement.

 Students who have attended irregularly in the current year up to census day may be included in the census counts if: